 A government tourist tax of 13% is included to your hotel bill.
 There is no tax on goods and services.

-The Cayman Islands lie in the far Western Caribbean, closer to the equator then a lot of people realise, between latitudes 19° and 20° North.
-The islands are cooled by prevailing trade winds, but the sun is hot and we advise always to wear coral friendly sunscreen, a shady hat and sunglasses.
+The Cayman Islands lie in the far Western Caribbean, closer to the equator than a lot of people realise, between latitudes 19° and 20° North.
+The islands are cooled by prevailing trade winds, but the sun is hot and we advise always to wear coral-friendly sunscreen, a shady hat and sunglasses.
 Please take the sun in small doses to avoid sunburn.
 Nothing ruins a great dive vacation quicker than a bad sunburn.

 Sea temperatures remain steady all year round with a comfortable temperature of around 76°F – 84°F, depending on the season.